KRM7/gapp/docs/algorithms.md

 functions, and the multi-objective algorithms can only be used with multi-objective fitness functions.

-If an algorithm was explicitly specified, it can be cleared by passing a `nullptr` to the `algorithm` setter.
-This will result in the default algorithm being used, as in the case where no algorithm was explicitly set.
+If an algorithm was explicitly specified, it can be reset by passing a `nullptr` to the `algorithm` setter.
+This will result in the default algorithm being used, the same as in the case where no algorithm was explicitly set.

 ```cpp
 ga.algorithm(nullptr);